MicrosoftDocs/mixed-reality/mixed-reality-docs/interaction-fundamentals.md

 First, we've made sure our amazing sensors and input technology, including hand tracking, eye tracking, and natural language, combine into seamless multimodal interaction models.
 Based on our research, designing and developing multimodally -- and not based on single inputs -- is the key to creating instinctual experiences.

-Secondly, we recognize that many developers target multiple devices, whether that means HL2 and HL1 or HoloLens and VR.
+Secondly, we recognize that many developers target multiple devices, whether that means HoloLens 2 and HoloLens (1st gen) or HoloLens and VR.
 So we've designed our interaction models to work across devices (even if the input technology varies on each device).
 For example, far interaction on a Windows Immersive headset with a 6DOF controller and far interaction on a HoloLens 2 both use the identical affordances and patterns, making it easy for cross-device applications.
 Not only is this convenient for developers and designers, but it feels natural to end users.

 Lastly, while we recognize that there are thousands of effective, engaging, and magical interactions possible in MR, we have found that intentionally employing a single interaction model end to end in an application is the best way to ensure users are successful and have a great experience.
 To that end, we've included three things in this interaction guidance:
 * We've structured this guidance around the three primary interaction models and the components and patterns required for each